Montana/curl-fetch/README.md

 # curl-fetch
-A repository for comedy.
 A recursive bash script that fetches `curl` using `wget` which is another UNIX tool to fetch outside binaries and other things.

 ## What is `curl-fetch`
 It's simple, it's a bash script that fetches curl, using wget.
 It can't get anymore recursive than this.
-Code can be funny too!
+It also has a `reversal` mode, where you can fetch wget with curl.

 ## Usage